 What we don’t: Overall build quality reflects the bargain-basement price.

 Coleman is practically synonymous with affordable camping gear, and their Cooler Quad Chair checks most of the boxes we look for at a hard-to-beat price.
-For just around $35 on Amazon at the time of publishing (colorways vary slightly), the chair boasts a comfortable padded seat and backpanel, an easy-to-tote build that folds down quickly for transport, and functional storage that includes a beverage holder, side mesh pocket, and namesake cooler built into the left armrest.
-If you’ve been tempted by those ultra-cheap, $15-$20 camp chairs beckoning on the internet, trust us: The additional cash is worth it.
+For just around $45 on Amazon at the time of publishing (colorways vary slightly, and are often on sale), the chair features a comfortable padded seat and backpanel, an easy-to-tote build that folds down quickly for transport, and functional storage that includes a beverage holder, side mesh pocket, and additional cooler feature built into the left armrest.
+If you’ve been tempted by those ultra-cheap, $15-$20 camp chairs beckoning on the internet, trust us: The additional cash for this chair is worth it.
 The Coleman’s steel frame and burly fabrics will outlast its flimsier competition by years, and the chair’s longstanding popularity lends a lot of credence—we see these chairs everywhere, from beaches to parking lot tailgates and campsites across the country.
-Of note: If you don’t want or need the cooler, Coleman’s simpler Broadband Mesh Quad Chair is even cheaper at $30.
+Plus, if you don’t want (or need) the armrest cooler, Coleman’s simpler Broadband Mesh Quad Chair is even cheaper at $30.

-What complaints do we have about the Coleman Cooler Quad Chair?
-As with most budget designs, overall build quality is a noteworthy compromise: The chair doesn’t feel quite as comfortable or confidence-inspiring as pricier alternatives like the $80 Alps King Kong or $90 Kelty Deluxe Lounge Chair below, and the materials are good but not great (the frame will start to rust if you don’t take good care of it, for example).
-And for just around $15 more (colorways vary on Amazon), the Kijaro Dual Lock below has a higher-quality construction, although you forgo the built-in cooler.
+As with most budget designs, overall build quality is a noteworthy compromise: The chair doesn’t feel quite as comfortable or confidence-inspiring as pricier alternatives like the $80 Alps King Kong or $90 Kelty Deluxe Lounge Chair below, and the materials are good but not great (the frame will start to rust if you don’t take good care of it).
+And for just around $10 more, the Kijaro Dual Lock below has a higher-quality construction, although you forgo the built-in cooler.
 All told, we think the Coleman outperforms its price tag and is more than enough camp chair for most people and uses.
 For a more premium alternative with a similar design, check out Mountain Summit Gear’s Cooler Chair, which comes with both an insulated cooler and folding side table for $70.

 See the Coleman Cooler Quad Chair